Conformal field theory on the plane: Conformal symmetry in two dimensions

-The assumption about the geometrical interpretation of $L_n$ and $\bar{L}_n$ is very important, as it is the only link between the symmetry algebra and the two-dimensional space.
+This axiom is the only link between the symmetry algebra and the two-dimensional space.
 Some conformal field theories have several Virasoro symmetry algebras, only one of which corresponds to conformal symmetry.
 In the free boson theory, it is even possible to find Virasoro algebras with all possible values of the central charge.
 (See Section \ref{secaua}.)